ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

      data.addProperty("customField", "customValue");
      DeviceMetadata metadata = new DeviceMetadata(data);

-The following code snippet shows how to create the DeviceData object with the above created DeviceInfo and DeviceMetadata objects,
+The following code snippet shows how to create the DeviceData object with the above created DeviceInfo and DeviceMetadata objects:

 .. code:: java